ezeoleaf/awesome-golang-repositories/README.md

 [zstack](https://github.com/shimmeringbee/zstack): Implementation of a ZNP and support code designed to interface with Texas Instruments Z-Stack, written in Go.
 [gormigrate](https://github.com/go-gormigrate/gormigrate): Minimalistic database migration helper for Gorm ORM
 [concurrent-map](https://github.com/orcaman/concurrent-map): a thread-safe concurrent map for go
 [adlr](https://github.com/blocky/adlr): A.D.L.R. is a project that attempts to Automate Dependency License Requirements for Golang projects
+[dasel](https://github.com/TomWright/dasel): Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
+Supports conversion between formats and can be used as a Go package.